Elements-Agency/benjaminjyoung/content/news/2026-06-02/index.md

 ## Father's Day Sale ##

-I'm not a fan of celebrating holidays, as I prefer consistency.
-But in case you didn't know, I am a father to a 16 year old teenage son.
-So Father's Day is one holiday that is forced upon me.

-So for the rest of you to enjoy Father's Day with me, I'm running a small sale.
+I’ve never been much for holidays.
+I generally prefer consistency throughout the year.

+That said, as the father of a sixteen-year-old son, Father's Day is one holiday that inevitably finds its way into my calendar.

-ALL 5x7in reproductions until June 22nd will be 50% off, using private offer code __FATHERSDAYS__.
+To celebrate and share, all 5×7-inch reproductions will be 50% off through June 22nd using the private offer code:

+__FATHERSDAYS__

 {{< button href="https://shop.benjaminjyoung.com/collections/giclee-prints" text="Explore Collection" >}}